If clutter is overwhelming you, use this room by room guide of things to throw away to get a jump start

 - Puzzles with missing pieces

-Make sure to go grab The Declutter Workbook, it’s so helpful to get through your whole house.
-It’s 11 pages of tips and worksheets you can instantly download and it’s only $4.
+Grab The Declutter Workbook, it’s so helpful to get through your whole house.
+It’s 11 pages of tips and worksheets you can instantly download.

 Hi Liz!